axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 5.md

 [token] is one of `uaxl`, `satoshi`, and `uphoton`

-[Ethereum Ropsten receipent address] is the address you want to receive the tokens
+[Ethereum Ropsten receipent address] is the address you want to receive the tokens to
 ```bash
 axelard tx axelarnet link ethereum [Ethereum Ropsten receipent address] [token] --from [key-name]
 ```
 Look for `successfully linked [Axelar Network deposit address] and [Ethereum Ropsten dst addr]`

-3. Send the token on Axelar Network to the deposit address specific above
+3. Send the token on Axelar Network to the deposit address specified above
 ```bash
 axelard tx bank send [key-name] [Axelar Network deposit address] [amount]"[token]"
 ```